-Contract Submission Data Form (Effective dates and award dates for renewal contracts shall reflect the dates specific to the fiscal year in which the renewal is effective.)
+Contract Submission Data Form.
+Effective dates and award dates for renewal contracts shall reflect the dates specific to the fiscal year in which the renewal is effective (e.g., a contract originally awarded in 2015 and renewed in 2019 should reflect the 2019 renewal dates when submitted as a renewal contract).